mergermarket/elasticsearch-examples/aggregations/aggregations3/README.md

 }
 ```

-The solution for this problem is to use "nested" aggregation, shown in aggregations4.
+The solution for this problem is to declare those fields as "nested", shown in aggregations4.